AstroBuccaneer/AstroBuccaneer/README.md

 ## About Me
 I am an IT Systems Engineer for the Air Force, building skills in cloud-based data engineering and secure system design.
 I focus on developing scalable, secure data pipelines using AWS, Python, and SQL, while leveraging my background in cybersecurity.
-💡 I enjoy working behind the scenes to build systems that transform real-world data into meaningful insights—especially in areas like space, ocean environments, sports, and healthcare.
+💡 I enjoy building systems that transform real-world data into meaningful insights—especially in areas like space, ocean environments, sports, and healthcare.

 ## Skills and ongoing learning